Undergraduate Financial Aid

 Indirect estimated costs do not appear on student accounts (bills) and vary based on the individual student.
 These costs include books, personal expenses and possibly travel.
 Students may experience different levels of indirect expenses; however, the values listed represent allowances provided for the academic year.

-Personal
+Miscellaneous Personal Expenses

 An allowance for travel will be included in the Cost of Attendance based on a student’s home address.
 Students are responsible for all aspects of booking and paying for travel to and from Brown.
 To pay for travel up front, students are expected to use a portion of the funds they earn over the summer, as well as funds that are earned throughout the academic year as part of a student’s on or off campus employment.

-Student Health Insurance Plan and Individual Expenses
+Student Health Insurance Plan and Other Individual Expenses